JJsdxd/obsidian/BioMed/Module 2.md

 	- magnitude of voltage picked up is directly proportional to velocity of blood
 	- e = CHVd Q=Va   e = CHdQ/a
 	- Types
-		- sine wave:-  gated amplifier used
+		- sine wave:-  gated amplifier used to remove transformer voltage
+		- voltage is 90$\degree$ out of phase with input sine wave